Alamogordo, New Mexico: History

-In 1983, Atari, Inc. buried over 700 thousand Atari 2600 video game cartridges, most notably E.T. the Extra-Terrestrial, in Alamogordo's landfill.
+In 1983, Atari, Inc. buried more than 700,000 unsold Atari 2600 video game cartridges in Alamogordo's landfill.
+Most notably, Atari discarded many copies of the unpopular E.T. the Extra-Terrestrial.
+This event was often believed to be an urban legend, until it was confirmed by Atari and excavations at the landfill.

 Alamogordo briefly made international news in late 2001 when Christ Community Church held a public book burning of books in the Harry Potter series, and several other series, on December 30.